 What is Tai Chi?

 Tai Chi is a challenge to learn but, with just one class, you will recognise in yourself that which you have forgotten.
-Listen and follow, these health and wellbeing practices will filter through to many, if not all, aspects of your life adding a beautiful, fulfilling dimension to being alive…
+Listen to your body, quieten you mind and follow the flow.
+These health and well-being practices will filter through to many, if not all, aspects of your life adding a beautiful, fulfilling dimension to being alive…

 Why learn Tai Chi?

 People are drawn to Tai Chi for different reasons – out of curiosity, seeing others quietly practising in a park somewhere or on the recommendation of their health practitioner.
-Numerous studies have shown tai chi improves mental focus, muscular strength, flexibility, fitness, balance, immunity, pain relief and a better quality of life.
+Numerous studies have shown tai chi improves mental focus, muscular strength, flexibility, fitness, balance, immunity, pain relief and quality of life.
 People who have already studied other martial arts will add Tai Chi to their kitbag.
 Offering relaxation, Tai Chi is still a discipline which takes focus, patience and application.
-It becomes a long term journey for some and is also a social outlet for all.
+It becomes a long term journey and a social connection with people in your community.

 In a world driven by convenience, distractions and speed, Su’s Tai Chi class will teach you to slow down, focus and consider the long game of self-mastery.
 BYO patience, humility and good humour.